FormidableLabs/victory-docs/src/screens/docs/components/victory-axis/ecology.md

 ### sharedEvents

-`VictoryAxis` uses the standard `sharedEvents` prop.
-[Read about it here](https://formidable.com/open-source/victory/docs/common-props#sharedevents)

-*note:* The `sharedEvents` prop used internally to coordinate events between components.
-It should not be set manually.
+**The `sharedEvents` prop is used internally to coordinate events between components.
+It should not be set manually.**

 ### standalone